New York Neighborhoods Guide

 Lower East Side

-The Lower East Side has a truly American history, home to a melting pot of immigrants, from the early Eastern European Jews, to the more recent Latino and Asian immigrants.
+The Lower East Side has a truly American history, home to a melting pot of immigrants, from the early Eastern European Jews to the more recent Latino and Asian immigrants.
 Although trendy restaurants and shops have begun popping up in the area, the Lower East Side Tenement Museum is a popular attraction dedicated to preserving the neighborhood’s history, immigrant culture, and more.

 Greenwich Village (East and West)

 In Greenwich Village (both east and west) you’ll find New York’s thriving counterculture of writers, artists, activists, musicians, and bohemians.
-Allen Ginsberg resided in East Village in his day, and the Beat poets began their revolutionary art in West Village coffee houses.
+Allen Ginsberg resided in the East Village in his day, and the Beat poets began their revolutionary art in West Village coffee houses.
 Expect everything to have a proud, independent vibe in this part of town.

-Things to Do in Greenwich Village (East and West)
+Things to do in Greenwich Village (East and West)

-• Visit the 9/11 Tribute Center and see exhibits that showcase personal accounts of grave losses, bravery, survival, hope, and patriotism associated with 9/11.
+• Visit the 9/11 Tribute Center and see exhibits that showcase personal accounts of the grave loss, bravery, survival, hope, and patriotism associated with 9/11.
 Guided tours are led by 9/11 family members who lost loved ones, rescue and recovery workers, civilian volunteers, lower Manhattan residents, and 9/11 survivors who escaped from the towers.

 • Visit the storied Washington Square Park, the heart of New York University’s “campus” and view the iconic Washington Square Arch.